Encore un soir (album): Singles

-"Encore un soir" was released as a lead single from the album on 24 May 2016.
-It garnered positive reviews from music critics and topped the charts in France, Quebec and the French-speaking part of Switzerland.
-It also reached top ten in Luxembourg and Belgium.
+"Encore un soir" was released as the lead single from the album on 24 May 2016.
+It received positive reviews from music critics and topped the charts in France, Quebec, and the French-speaking part of Switzerland.
+It also reached the top 10 in Luxembourg and Belgium.
 On 12 August 2016, the audio of "Trois heures vingt" was uploaded on YouTube/Vevo.
-Next week, the song entered the chart in France at number 73.
-On 19 August 2016, the lyric video of this song was also released.
+The following week, the song entered the chart in France at number 73.
+On 19 August 2016, the lyric video was also released.
 On 11 October 2016, "L'étoile" was announced as the second single in Canada.
 In 2017, "L'étoile" was released as the third single in France and Belgium.
 On 14 October 2016, "Si c'était à refaire" was sent to radio stations in France and Belgium as the second single there.
 On 13 February 2017, "Je nous veux" was announced as the third single in Canada.
-"Les yeux au ciel" was released as the fourth single in France on 14 April 2017 and Canada in June 2017.
+"Les yeux au ciel" was released as the fourth single in France on 14 April 2017, and in Canada in June 2017.

 Promotion

-In November 2015, Dion's official website announced first shows of her upcoming Summer Tour 2016.
-Dion toured Belgium, France and Canada between 20 June 2016 and 31 August 2016, and performed a total of twenty-eight shows.
-The sold-out tour garnered positive reviews, with Dion performing several songs never performed live before, mainly from the 1 fille & 4 types album.
-The setlist featured only few songs from the upcoming Encore un soir album: "Trois heures vingt", "Encore un soir", "Ordinaire" and "À la plus haute branche" (added in Canada).
-On 7 September 2016, Dion performed "Encore un soir" and "Les yeux au ciel" for the very first time on television on M6's Music Show – 100% tubes 2016 in France.
+In November 2015, Dion's official website announced the first shows of her upcoming Summer Tour 2016.
+She toured Belgium, France, and Canada between 20 June 2016 and 31 August 2016, performing a total of 28 shows.
+The sold-out tour received positive reviews, with Dion performing several songs she had not performed live before, mainly from the 1 fille & 4 types album.
+The setlist included only a few songs from the upcoming Encore un soir album: "Trois heures vingt", "Encore un soir", "Ordinaire", and "À la plus haute branche" (added in Canada).
+On 7 September 2016, Dion performed "Encore un soir" and "Les yeux au ciel" for the first time on television on M6's Music Show – 100% tubes 2016 in France.
 On 1 October 2016, she also performed "Encore un soir" and "Les yeux au ciel" on Le Grand Show on France 2.
-Both shows were recorded in June 2016, while Dion was touring France.
-In the summer of 2017, Dion toured Europe with her Celine Dion Live 2017 concert tour.
+Both shows were recorded in June 2016 while Dion was touring France.
+In the summer of 2017, she toured Europe with her Celine Dion Live 2017 concert tour.